Madame X (album)

 Madame X is the fourteenth studio album by American singer and songwriter Madonna.
-It was released on June 14, 2019, under Interscope Records, as Madonna's final album with the label, before returning back to Warner Records.
+It was released on June 14, 2019, under Interscope Records, as Madonna's final album with the label, before returning to Warner Records in 2022.
 The record was creatively influenced by her expatriate life in Lisbon, Portugal, after Madonna relocated there in mid-2017 to put her son David Banda into a top football academy.
 Madonna co-wrote and co-produced the album with a number of musicians, including Mirwais, Mike Dean, Diplo, the Picard Brothers and Jason Evigan, during a process that lasted 18 months.
-Madame X also features guest appearances by artists Maluma, Quavo, Swae Lee and Anitta.
+Madame X also features guest appearances by artists Anitta, Maluma, Quavo and Swae Lee.

 Madame X is a concept album which represents a musical and lyrical departure from Madonna's previous releases, focusing on Latin, trap, art pop and world music.
 It deals with political themes including sexism, gun control, freedom of speech, racism and gay rights, similar to her ninth studio album American Life (2003).
 Four singles were released: "Medellín", "Crave", "I Rise" and "I Don't Search I Find".
 The songs "Dark Ballet" and "Future" were released as promotional singles to raise interest in the album.
 To further promote Madame X, Madonna performed on television shows such as the 2019 Billboard Music Awards, at which augmented reality was incorporated into the performance.
 She also embarked on the Madame X Tour: an all-theatre tour which visited North America and Europe, from September 2019 to March 2020, and was chronicled by Madonna in her documentary film Madame X (2021).

-The music on Madame X received generally positive reviews from critics.
+Madame X received generally positive reviews from critics.
 Many of them complimented the progressive sound in comparison to her previous efforts, deeming the album "bizarre" and "patchwork", yet calling it her best since 2005's Confessions on a Dance Floor.
-Madame X debuted atop the Billboard 200 chart, becoming Madonna's ninth number-one album in the United States.
-It reached number two in Australia, Belgium, Italy, Switzerland and the United Kingdom, while charting highly in ten other countries.
-By the end of 2020, Madame X had sold over 500,000 copies worldwide.
+Madame X topped the album charts in Argentina, Portugal and the United States while reaching number two in Australia, Belgium, Canada, Italy, Mexico, the Netherlands, Switzerland and the United Kingdom.
+It has also been certified gold in Italy and Poland.
+By the end of 2020, the album had sold over 500,000 copies worldwide.